lordkekz/typst-equate/src/equate.typ

         // Update state to allow correct referencing. sub-numbering-state.update(_ => sub-numbering)

-        // Apply extra-show rule to allow for customizing the container of
+        // Apply extra-show to allow for customizing the container of
         // equate's block equations.
-        show: extra-show

-        layout-line(
+        extra-show(layout-line(
           lines.first(),
           number: number,
           number-align: number-align,
           text-dir: text-dir
-        )
+        ))

         // Step back counter as we introducted an additional equation
         // that increased the counter by one.